-This coffin is decorated with representations of various deities protecting the remains of the deceased, as well as hieroglyphic texts.
+This coffin is decorated with hieroglyphic texts and representations of various deities who protect the remains of the deceased.
 The central inscription reads: “An offering that the king gives to Osiris, Foremost of the West, Great God, Lord of Abydos, so that he may give a fine burial and offerings to Osiris Amunred, son of Horshefemhat, born to the lady of the house, Isis-Nofret.”

 Amunred is the man whose body was mummified and originally placed in the coffin, which is now empty.
 The name Osiris Amunred can be understood as “the late Amunred.”
-The inscription associates the name of the deceased with that of the god Osiris to indicate Amunred has died and, like Osiris, has been reborn in the afterlife.
-Amunred is also associated with Osiris by virtue of wearing a false beard, which indicates that, like the deity, he has achieved immortality.
+The inscription associates the name of the deceased with that of the god Osiris, to indicate that Amunred has died and, like Osiris, has been reborn in the afterlife.
+Amunred is also associated with Osiris because he wears a false beard, which indicates that he has achieved immortality like Osiris.

 tags: pattern, function, communication, identity, ritual, survival, ancient Egypt